 - Happen frequently or many times, or

-- Be extremely abusive in nature–which usually means that it involves either serious humiliation or a threat to the victim’s physical safety.4
+- Be extremely abusive in nature–which usually means that it involves either serious humiliation or a threat to your physical safety.4

-Do employees have the right to sue their employer for national origin harassment by a non-supervisor?
+Do I have the right to sue my employer for national origin harassment by a non-supervisor?

 National origin workplace harassment by non-supervisors is prohibited just as harassment by supervisors is.5

-If an employee is harassed on the basis of national origin or ancestry by a supervisor, then the employer is liable for that harassment.
+If you are harassed on the basis of national origin or ancestry by a supervisor, then the employer is liable for that harassment.

-However, if the harassment is by someone other than a supervisor, then an employee can only successfully sue an employer (as opposed to the harasser) for workplace harassment on the basis of national origin or ancestry if the employer behaved negligently.6
+However, if the harassment is by someone other than a supervisor, then you can only successfully sue your employer (as opposed to the harasser) for workplace harassment on the basis of national origin or ancestry if your employer behaved negligently.6

 What can an employer do to prevent national origin harassment in the workplace?